-Many of these Mayan ruins have been designated World Heritage Sites.
+Many of these mysterious Mayan ruins by Cancun and on the Yucatan Peninsula have been designated World Heritage Sites.

 9 Mayan Ruins & Archaeological Zones Near Cancun

 For this guide, I reached out to some of my favorite travel bloggers who are experts on Mexico travel.
 This article shares the absolute best Mayan Ruins you should visit if you vacation in Cancun.
 We’ve included Mayan ruins in Tulum and Mayan ruins in Cozumel and everything in between!

 Map of Mayan Ruin Locations in and around Cancun

 These are the Mayan Ruin locations mentioned in this article.
 You can zoom in to see each location.